 The Everest Base Camp trek is not as difficult as some people make it sound.
 With modern technology and the best trekking equipment and gear, the number of people who trek in the Everest Base Camp region is only increasing.

-Also, the development of tourism industry has facilitated easier treks in the Everest region.
+Also, the development of the tourism industry has facilitated easier treks in the Everest region.
 But that doesn’t mean you don’t pay attention to your preparation.
 As long as you keep the things discussed above in mind, you’ll complete trekking in the Everest Base Camp region.